Our volunteers, our ambassadors

 Can you help with Fundraising?
 Maybe you would like to organise your own event or support at a charity collection or information stall?

 Have you had a Stroke and received support from Bristol After Stroke?
-Maybe you would be willing to share your stroke story or you might even be willing to get involved in our Pilot Peer Mentor Scheme?
+Maybe you would be willing to share your stroke story.

 There are many ways you can get involved and for more information please contact Volunteer Coordinator Lucy Stockall on [email protected]